Updated from the archives. Enjoy!

-3. Dip into ketchup and honey dijon mustard, yum!
+3. Dip into ketchup and/or honey dijon, yum!

 I use Hebrew National 97% Fat-Free Hotdogs because according to Dan Aykroyd in “The Great Outdoors”, hotdogs are made from “lips and assholes”.
 Hopefully these ones have a little less of that and a little more meat.